iifl-logo

 (h) With respect to the other matters to be included in the Auditors Report in accordance with the Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us:

-i) The Company has disclosed the impact of pending litigations on its financial position in its Standalone Financial Statements as at March 31,2024.
+(i) The Company has disclosed the impact of pending litigations on its financial position in its Standalone Financial Statements as at March 31,2025.

-iii) There has been no amounts to be transferred to the Investor Education and Protection Fund by the Company du ring the year ended March 31,2024.
+iii) There has been no amounts to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31,2025.

-• Provide any glia ra ntee, security or the like to or on behalf of the Ultimate Ben eficiaries.
+• Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

 • Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Funding Parties or

-v) The Board of Directors of the Company have proposed final dividend for the year, which is subject to the approval of the members at the ensuing Annual General Meeting.
-The amount of dividend proposed is in accordance with Section 123 of the Act, as applicable.
+As stated in note 44 to the standalone financial statements, the Board of Directors of the Company has proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
+Such dividend proposed is in accordance with section 123 of the Act, as applicable.

-vi) Based on our examination, which included test checks, the Company has used accounting softwares for maintaining its books of account for the financial year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the softwares.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.
+vi) Based on our examination, which included test checks, the Company has used accounting software systems for maintaining its books of account for the financial year ended March 31, 2025 which have the feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software systems.
+Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 (Referred to in paragraph 2 under "Report on Other Legal and Regulatory Requirements section of our report to the Members of Jasch Gauging Technologies Limited)